chirpy2605/voron/general/Experimental/Trident_v2.4_Mount/README.md

 - Probe_Bracket.stl (allows the probe to be affixed to the main mount through the probe support at the rear)

 The Tap directory contains a spacer to be used on the back of the Tap probe.
 It is based on Tap RC8.
+As of writing I have **not** tested the mount on the printer.
+It does fit as expected onto the Tap probe.

 If you are going to use the Dragon Burner on a printer that is using an X cable chain, or a printer using the Tap probe, you may need to use the extruder mounts listed in the Dragon_Burner/Tap_or_Chain/ directory so that they clear the chain or probe.
 These mounts are extruder specific and replace their equivalents in the Dragon Burner repo.